MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers.png "Customer profiles")

-In order to view more customers profiles, move to the next profiles page using the button shown here in red:
+In order to view more customers profiles, move to the next profiles page using the button shown here outlined in red:

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers2.png "Customer profiles")

 **Note:** Customer profiles are available once you create the unified Customer entity.
 Make sure to complete the data configuration process in order to unlock richer views on your customers.
-Visit the “Configure Data” section to learn more.
+Visit the **Configure Data** section to learn more.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile.png "Customer Card tiles")